Quick answer

 Is this the true first?

-True first is the 1963 John Calder in association with Olympia Press London hardcover, a UK-only original never issued or translated outside the UK until the 2020 restored edition.
+True first is the 1963 John Calder in association with Olympia Press, London hardcover, a UK-only original never issued or translated outside the UK; it was out of print for nearly fifty years until the 2020 Restored edition, which first identified the previously unpublished material Calder had claimed.P-033711

 Telling it from reprints & book-club editions